extratone/bilge/notes/Notes-Telegram.md

 * Notification management in Telegram as well considered as I’ve ever experienced, which makes a lot of sense now that I am a long time user.
 * When I lost all my shit in Portland, much of what was saved was thanks to Telegram.
 * The particular features that define Telegram’s competence are not immediately obvious, for the most part.
 Being able to quickly change the recipient of a forwarded message, for instance,
+* Telegram is notably lacking in translation support considering it's such an international space.

 ## References